What Is Information Gap Theory?

 A prominent figure in the later development of the information gap theory is George Loewenstein.
 We can trace this theory back to a paper he published in 1994.
 Before Loewenstein, other studies examined students working together with different information on an assigned topic, researchers examined how each pair of students work together to fill in the missing information.

-Of note, during the late 1990’s and early 2000’s, Yakov Ben-Haim proposed a mathematical version of information gap theory, building upon some of Lowenstein’s concepts.
+Of note, during the late 1990s and early 2000s, Yakov Ben-Haim proposed a mathematical version of information gap theory, building upon some of Loewenstein’s concepts.
 Ben-Haim’s theory and work are beyond the scope of this psychological presentation of information gap theory.

 Loewenstein, Gurney, and Golman define the information gap as “a question that one is aware of, but for which one is uncertain between possible answers” (Loewenstein et al., 2021).
 Accordingly, the theory does not apply to the multitude of circumstances of when we unconsciously encounter information gaps, as much new information flies over our heads without conscious recognition.
 Also, many defensive mechanisms engage before cognitive acknowledgement, protecting us from dissonance between conflicting information and preconceived beliefs.

-Whether we miss subject matter creating an information gap out of ignorance or denial, these states to not apply to this theory.
+Whether we miss subject matter creating an information gap out of ignorance or denial, these states do not apply to this theory.

 Conversely, others are more protective.
 They are motivated by the Behavioral Inhibition System which is activated by conditioned and unconditioned stimuli signaling punishment or non-reward.
 These people are cautious and protective (Murphy, 2023).